ChiyuCC/sequence-breaking-ff6/README.md

 -   I discovered that you CAN actually proceed with Locke and Kutan in separate parties, as long as you take them both into the tube room
     -   If Locke is present on the map, while Celes presses the switch that breaks the esper tubes, the cutscene will still play
 -   However, the disadvantage of this is that you also have to do the railroad segment with Kutan's party (without Locke), making you miss out on stealing the Tempest
-    -   If you switch to Locke's party after the cutscene, Cid's sprite will disappear, making you unable to proceed, causing a soft lock
+    -   If you switch to Locke's party after the cutscene, Cid's sprite will disappear, making you unable to proceed, causing a softlock
 -   With a Locke/Kutan party, you can proceed through the Magitek Factory as you normally would
 -   Make sure to get some Warp Stones if you want to leave the factory midway, as there might be some issues with cranes freezing thanks to the Door Timer Glitch
     -   In particular where you get the Flame Sabre